Pingumaniac/Pingumaniac/README.md

 * 🌓 Theory: Graph Algorithms, Parallel Algorithms, Type Theory, Advanced Theory of Computation, Quantum Computing
 * 🌔 Graphics: 2D Game Programming, 3D Game Programming, Augmented Reality, Virtual Reality

-#### 🌕 Note: I think every area is equivalently important.
+####  Note: I think every area is equivalently important.
 There is not a single area that is superior to the other.
+Thus, I will learn some of these disciplines via online (e.g. Coursera, edX, Udemy).

 ## 🛠 Tech stack
 * 💎 Programming Languages: C++, Go, Java, JavaScript, Python, R, Racket, SQL